 Chemical analysis revealed that the silica glass from this desert was originally formed 28 million years ago, when a comet entered the earth's atmosphere above Egypt.
 The sand beneath it was heated to a temperature of about 2,000 degrees Celsius and resulted in the formation of a huge amount of the yellow silica glass, which lies scattered over a 6,000-square kilometer area in the Sahara Desert.

-The silica glass was one of the clues that led Professor Jan Kramers of the University of Johannesburg, South Africa, and colleagues to the remarkable discovery.
+In 2017, this silica glass was one of the clues that led Professor Jan Kramers of the University of Johannesburg, South Africa, and colleagues to a remarkable discovery.
 The other key find was a small black diamond-bearing pebble, which the researchers named ‘Hypatia’, that had been found by an Egyptian geologist several years earlier.
 This gave the clues needed to detect the cataclysmic event and the resulting composition of the desert.
 The detection of tiny diamonds within the stone which are the result of extreme pressure usually deep within the earth’s crust showed it to be remarkable.
 This pebble was found on the surface and so the diamonds formed were the result of a massive shock – an impact of some kind.
-The study team’s conclusions were that the pebble represented the very first known specimen of a comet nucleus (rather than an ordinary meteorite) and provided the first definitive proof of a comet striking Earth millions of years ago.
+The study team’s conclusions were that the pebble represented the very first known specimen of a comet nucleus (rather than an ordinary meteorite) and provided the first clear proof of a comet striking Earth millions of years ago.

 - Halley's Comet Linked to Planet Cooling 1,500 Years Ago